-STEP 7: Draw the prescribed volume into the syringe for an individual elbow.
+STEP 7: Draw the prescribed volume into the syringe for an individual joint.
 Under no circumstances should the volume be modified.
-Repeat immediately for the second elbow dose.
-If both elbows are to be treated, both doses will be contained in a single vial.
-If there are any questions or concerns, contact Exubrion Therapeutics[®] Customer Service at 866-364-7786.
+If designated, repeat immediately for any other joint to be treated in a dog.
+Bulk dog vials contain product to treat joints for multiple dogs as indicated.
+If there are any questions or concerns, contact Exubrion Therapeutics® Customer Service at 866-364-7786.